What the Ocean Said Term 4

 Original performer: Nikita Waldron

-A sensory world of projections and vivid storytelling
+A sensory world of vivid storytelling

 What the Ocean Said is a Sydney Opera House New Work Now commission, enabled by Jane & Russell Kift and by the Turnbull Foundation.

 James Peter Brown is known for his evocative and diverse music scores and sound designs.
 He has worked across a range of genres, from mainstage theatre and contemporary dance to film, documentary, animation, video games and virtual reality.
 His processes often involve creating music and sound in synchronicity with the development of a project, building connections between performance material and sound.

 James’ collaborations with directors and producers often explore ethereal, emotive experiences that become part of the deeper exploration of character and storytelling.